EUCAIM/Glossary/2-Glossary.md

 ### Consent

-An individual’s agreement, e.g. to participate in research, undergo a healthcare procedure, to personal data processing.
+An individual's agreement, e.g. to participate in research, undergo a healthcare procedure, to personal data processing.

-Within the context of personal data, the General Data Protection Regulation (GDPR) defines consent as: “Any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her” [[13]](3-References.md#ref-13).
+Within the context of personal data, the General Data Protection Regulation (GDPR) defines consent as: "Any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her" [[13]](3-References.md#ref-13).

 ### Consortium Agreement (ConA)